 In October 2020, FASB issued Accounting Standards Update No. 2020-08 ("ASU 2020-08"), Receivables - Nonrefundable Fees and Other Costs (Codification Improvements Subtopic 310-20), Premium Amortization on Purchased Callable Debt Securities.
 ASU 2020-08 is an update of Accounting Standards Update No. 2017-08, which amends the amortization period of certain purchased callable debt securities held at a premium.
 ASU 2020-08 updates the amortization period for callable debt securities to be amortized to the next call date.
 For purposes of this update, the next call date is the first date when a call option at a specified price becomes exercisable.
 Once that date has passed, the next call date is when the next call option at a specified price becomes exercisable, if applicable.
 The amendments are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-The Company is currently evaluating the impact, if any, of applying this amendment.
+The Company has fully adopted the provisions of ASU 2020-08, which did not have a significant impact on the financial statements and related disclosures of the Company.